Ben Lear

-Benjamin Lear (May 12, 1879 – November 1, 1966) was a United States Army general who served in the Spanish–American War, Philippine Insurrection, World War I and World War II.
+Benjamin Lear (12 May 1879 – 1 November 1966) was a United States Army general who served in the Spanish–American War, Philippine Insurrection, World War I and World War II.
 He also competed at the 1912 Summer Olympics.

 Early career

-Ben Lear was born in Hamilton, Ontario, on May 12, 1879.
-His military service began in 1898, when he enlisted with the 1st Colorado Infantry, USV, for the Spanish–American War as a first sergeant.
-He was promoted to second lieutenant during the Philippine–American War in the 1st Colorado and later in the 36th Infantry, USV, then joined the regular army as a sergeant at the end of the war.
+Ben Lear was born in Hamilton, Ontario on 12 May 1879.
+His military service began in 1898, when he enlisted with the 1st Colorado Infantry, United States Volunteers, for the Spanish–American War as a first sergeant.
+He was promoted to second lieutenant during the Philippine–American War in the 1st Colorado and later in the 36th Infantry, USV, then joined the Regular Army as a sergeant at the end of the war.
 He subsequently served in World War I.

 He was a 1912 Olympian, part of the equestrian team which won the bronze medal in the three-day team event.

 Lear graduated from the Army School of the Line in 1922, the Army General Staff School in 1923, and the Army War College in 1926.

 He was promoted to brigadier general in May 1936 and major general in October 1938.
 He commanded the 1st Cavalry Division from 1936 to 1938, and the Pacific Sector of the Panama Canal Zone from 1938 to 1940.

 World War II

 Stateside duty

-Lear was promoted to lieutenant general in October 1940 and was commanding general of U.S. Second Army from October 20, 1940 to April 25, 1943.
+Lear was promoted to lieutenant general in October 1940 and was commanding general of the U.S. Second Army from 20 October 1940 to 25 April 1943.
 As such, he was responsible for training a large number of U.S. soldiers during World War II.
 He became known as a strict disciplinarian.

-It was in the lead-up to these maneuvers that Lear acquired the nickname "Yoo-Hoo".
-Lear was playing golf at the country club in Memphis, Tennessee, in civilian clothes on July 6, 1941, when a convoy of 80 U.S. Army trucks carrying men of the 110th Quartermaster Regiment, 35th Division rolled past.
+It was in the lead-up to the Louisiana Maneuvers of 1941 that Lear acquired the nickname "Yoo-Hoo".
+On July 6, 1941, Lear was playing golf at a country club in Memphis, Tennessee, in civilian clothes, when a convoy of 80 U.S. Army trucks carrying men of the 110th Quartermaster Regiment, 35th Division rolled past.
 The troops in the passing trucks subjected a group of women in shorts to a series of whistles and "lewd and obscene" catcalls.